Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident? Let’s see if we can answer that question.

 While William Alexander was building his country estate in 1761, Alexander and the East Jersey Proprietors authorized another home in Perth Amboy.
 See the video below:

-• The 1636 deed to William Alexander, Earl of Stirling (Alexander’s grandfather) included New Brunswick, Nova Scotia, Nantucket, Martha’s Vineyard, and Long Island where it actually was called Stirling Island for a period.
+- The 1636 deed to William Alexander, Earl of Stirling (Alexander’s grandfather), included New Brunswick, Nova Scotia, Nantucket, Martha’s Vineyard, and Long Island, which was actually called Stirling Island for a period.

-• When Washington and the French Comte de Rochambeau took their conjoined armies south for the climactic Battle of Yorktown in 1781, Stirling was appointed commander of the elements of the Northern Army left behind to guard New York and was sent up the Hudson River to Albany where he died shortly after that in January 1783.
+- When Washington and the French Comte de Rochambeau took their conjoined armies south for the climactic Battle of Yorktown in 1781, Stirling was appointed commander of the elements of the Northern Army left behind to guard New York.
+He was sent up the Hudson River to Albany, where he died shortly after that in January 1783.

-• in 1779, General Greene removed his wife and staff from the Van der Vere house to Basking Ridge.
-He established his headquarters at the Stirling Manor.
+- In 1779, General Greene removed his wife and staff from the Van der Vere house to Basking Ridge and established his headquarters at the Stirling Manor.

 Additional Mr. Local History Project Stories on This Topic